Frequently Asked Questions

 > What kind of technical support can our faculty, staff and students expect during the transition?

-24/7, Tier 1 support is available from Canvas in addition to FSCJ’s current ways to get support.
-Users can submit a Technical Help Desk at help.fscj.edu, visit a Faculty Development Specialists on each campus, or email EdTech@fscj.edu for assistance.
+The College has purchased the an extra level of support from Canvas during our first year's use of the new system.
+24/7, Tier 1 support will be available from Canvas, in addition to FSCJ’s current ways to obtain technical support.
+Users can submit a Technical Help Desk ticket at help.fscj.edu, visit a Faculty Development Specialist on each campus, or email EdTech@fscj.edu for assistance.

 Additionally, faculty, staff, and students can access real-time phone or chat assistance from experts on issues ranging from technical problems to navigating Canvas.
 Their contact info will be available soon.